FlyGCB/sam3/README.md

 ![SAM 3 architecture](assets/model_diagram.png?raw=true)

 SAM 3 is a unified foundation model for promptable segmentation in images and videos.
-It supports text and visual prompts including points, boxes, and masks.[file:82]
+It supports text and visual prompts including points, boxes, and masks.

 ## Installation